Kamran-Afzali/Kamran-Afzali.github.io/_posts/automl.md

 H2O AutoML satisfies the need for machine learning experts by developing intuitive machine learning software.
 This AutoML application seeks to streamline machine learning by offering clear and uniform user interfaces for different machine learning methods.
 Within a user-specified time range, machine learning models are automatically developed and fine-tuned.
 The lares package contains several families of functions that enable data scientists and analysts to perform high-quality, reliable analyses without having to write a lot of code.
 H2O automl, which semi-automatically executes the entire pipeline of a Machine Learning model given a dataset and some adjustable parameters, is one of our more intricate yet valuable functions.
 You can speed up research and development by using AutoML to train high-quality models that are tailored to your needs.

-Before getting to the code, I recommend checking h2o_automl's full documentation [here](https://docs.h2o.ai/h2o/latest-stable/h2o-r/docs/reference/h2o.automl.html) or within your R session by running ?lares::h2o_automl.It contains a brief explanation of each parameter that can be entered into the function to acquire the results you need and regulate how it operates.
+Before getting to the code, I recommend checking h2o_automl's full documentation [here](https://docs.h2o.ai/h2o/latest-stable/h2o-r/docs/reference/h2o.automl.html) or within your R session by running ?lares::h2o_automl if you use the lares version.
+Documentation contains a brief explanation of each parameter that can be entered into the function to acquire the results you need and regulate how it operates.

 ```